-In 2019, utility companies’ desire to innovate is more prevalent than ever—not just because it puts you at the front of the latest industry trends and adds value for the customer, but because there are significant cost savings and ROI that result from digital innovation.
+In 2020, utility companies’ desire to innovate is more prevalent than ever— and it’s not just because of the demands of COVID-19.
+Innovation goes even beyond being in front of the latest industry trends and adding value for the customer, but results in significant cost savings and ROI.

 According to a 2018 McKinsey study, utility companies that transform their operations and systems with digital technologies can save up to 25% on operating expenses.
 Utilities can also improve performance in customer satisfaction, reliability, and safety by 20-40%.

 Yet, in spite of the potential benefits, digital innovation in the utility industry lags far behind that of other industries such as retail and restaurants.

 Why?
 Because the utility industry lacks a key component for successful innovation: consumer trust.

 A 2018 survey by Cogent of over 60,000 utility customers found that only 16% of customers view their utility as a trusted energy adviser.

 Cogent also found that 53% of variability in customer satisfaction scores are affected by trust.

 Not unlike trust between a parent and a child, or an individual and their employer, or a consumer and a retail company, the trust between a customer and their utility provider is determined by how consistently and effectively the utility is able to deliver on their customers’ needs and expectations.